 Ceramic nonstick cookware is probably safer, but it's so new that there's not a lot of research out there about it, so we just don't know for sure.
 Ceramic nonstick contains substances called titanium dioxide nanoparticles that have been associated with some serious health issues.
 It's unknown at this time if they're safe for use in ceramic nonstick cookware.

 But just as important is that ceramic nonstick isn't really nonstick: honest manufacturers will tell you that you need to use some oil for best results.
 Furthermore, the nonstick properties tend to last a much shorter time than those of PTFE.
 This is true for all types of ceramic nonstick, including upscale brands like Caraway and Our Place (the Always pan).

-So with nonstick, those are your two choices: a nonstick surface that actually works (though typically only for a few years) but is poisoning the planet and is toxic at high temps, or a safer nonstick that doesn't really work all that well and could be unsafe for human use.
+So with nonstick, those are your two choices: a nonstick surface that actually works (though typically only for a few years) but is poisoning the planet and is toxic at high temps, or a safer nonstick that doesn't really work all that well and could be unsafe.

-Furthermore, since both types are notoriously short-lived, especially when compared to the lifetime use of stainless steel, cast iron, carbon steel, and copper, they are a huge issue for landfills.
+Furthermore, since both types are notoriously short-lived, especially when compared to the lifetime use of stainless steel, cast iron, carbon steel, and copper, they create a huge landfill issue.